On integral aspects of Asai periods and Euler systems for $\mathrm{Res}_{E/\mathbf{Q}}\mathrm{GL}_2$: Some general notation

 Throughout, we write $G:=\GL_2$ and $\vol_{G(\mathbf{Q}_p)}$ for the $\mathbf{Q}$-valued Haar measure on $G(\mathbf{Q}_p)$, giving $G(\mathbf{Z}_p)$ volume $1$.
 Likewise, we always write $\mathcal{S}(\mathbf{Q}_p^2)$, respectively $\mathcal{S}_0(\mathbf{Q}_p^2)$, for the space of Schwartz functions on $\mathbf{Q}_p^2$, respectively Schwartz functions on $\mathbf{Q}_p^2$ vanishing at $(0,0)$.
 We write $\mathcal{S}_{(0)}$ to denote either $\mathcal{S}$ or $\mathcal{S}_0$.

 We briefly introduce some general local notation, in order to avoid repetition when passing from one group to another.
 Let $\Gamma$ be an algebraic group, regarded over $\mathbf{Q}_p$, admitting $G$ as a subgroup via a fixed choice of embedding.
 Let $k$ be a finite extension of $\mathbf{Q}_p$ (possibly $k=\mathbf{Q}_p)$, and $K\subseteq\Gamma(k)$ be an open compact subgroup.
+We assume that $\Gamma(k)$ is unimodular since this will be the case for all $\Gamma$ considered in this paper.
+We write $C_c^\infty(\Gamma(k)/K)$ for the space of (smooth) compactly supported complex-valued functions on $\Gamma(k)$ that are right $K$-invariant.
 As in \cite{Loeffler_2021} and \cite{groutides2024rankinselbergintegralstructureseuler}, we once again consider the spaces